Category 2 water authorities

 Before deciding on dissolution or conversion, consider arrangements for the continuation of water services, including how assets will be transferred and managed.

-The Queensland Government, through the Department of Regional Development, Manufacturing and Water, will work closely with water authorities and local governments to manage the transfer or conversion to alternative arrangements.
+The Queensland Government, through the Department of Local Government, Water and Volunteers, will work closely with water authorities and local governments to manage the transfer or conversion to alternative arrangements.

 Contact us